Address: 33 Yonge St, Toronto, ON

-To wrap up my meal, I ordered the bite sized desserts called “Sweet nothings”.
+To wrap up my meal, I ordered the bite-sized desserts called “Sweet nothings”.
 They were amazing!
 They are only $3.25 and the portion size is perfect for one person.
 The caramel pots de crème and the mini s’more were deliciously decadent treats.

 There is also an O & B Cafe grill in Bayview Village, Blue Mountain and in Oakville.
-This posts is reflective of the Yonge St. and Front St. location only.
+This post is reflective of the Yonge St. and Front St. location only.